albar965/littlenavmap-manual/src/en/OPTIONS.rst

 Whazzup File URL
 ''''''''''''''''

-URL of the ``whazzup.txt`` file.
+Web address of the ``whazzup.txt`` file.
 You can also use a local path like ``C:\Users\YOURUSERNAME\Documents\whazzup.txt``.

 This file is downloaded according to the set update rate.

-A push button ``Test`` allows to check if the URL is valid.
+A button ``Test`` allows to check if the URL is valid.
 The test does not work with local paths.

 The whazzup file format is explained in the IVAO documentation library: